Feline arterial thromboembolism: Prognosis and prevention

-The treatment outlook (prognosis) for aortic thromboembolism is uncertain to poor.
+The treatment outlook for aortic thromboembolism is uncertain to poor.
 According to a U.S. study, only about one-third of cats survive arterial thromboembolism, with half of those who die being euthanized without attempted treatment.
 In a U.K. study, about 60% of patients were euthanized.
 Only 27% survived the first 24 hours.
-The median survival time was 94 days, and after one year only 2% of the animals were still alive.
+The median survival time was 94 days and, after one year, only 2% of the animals were still alive.

 Prognosis depends largely on the extent and duration of damage, with bilateral complete occlusions of the iliac arteries having the lowest chance of survival.
 If only one limb is affected and there is residual motor function, there is a better chance that the cat will recover and continue to live with a good quality of life.
-If the internal body temperature is above 37.2 °C - the normal temperature in domestic cats is about 39 °C - the prospect of treatment is better than if the temperature is more severely below normal.
-Excess blood potassium (hyperkalemia) and elevated kidney enzymes (azotemia) are other negative prognostic factors.
-Even after spontaneous reopening of the blood vessel (revaskularization), relapses often occur due to a new thromboembolism, which even thromboprophylaxis cannot reliably prevent.
+If the internal body temperature is above 37.2 C, the normal temperature in domestic cats being about 39 C, the prospect of treatment is better than if the temperature is more severely below normal.
+Excess blood potassium and elevated kidney enzymes are other negative prognostic factors.
+Even after spontaneous reopening of the blood vessel, relapses often occur due to a new thromboembolism, which even thromboprophylaxis cannot reliably prevent.
 In half of the patients, a new thromboembolism occurs despite treatment with clopidogrel.
 In addition, the extent of the heart disease, in particular the extent of atrial enlargement and the pumping capacity of the left ventricle, determines the further survival of the patient.

-In contrast, the prognosis is favorable for occlusion of smaller cerebral arteries.
+In contrast, the prognosis is favorable in cases of occlusion of smaller cerebral arteries.
 There is often a reduction in the signs of failure within two to three weeks, as other areas of the brain take over the function of the infarcted area.
 Occlusion of the brachial artery also has a good chance of recovery.
 The prognosis and mortality of pulmonary thromboembolism is not known, as it is very rare.
 Anecdotal reports indicate that cats can survive such an event and lung function can return to normal with formation of collaterals.
 Other occlusions (intestinal, renal, and coronary arteries) are very often fatal.

-Some small-animal cardiologists recommend coagulation prophylaxis already in the presence of certain cardiac changes, i.e., before the occurrence of thromboembolism.
-For example, one study showed that a flow velocity in the left heart ear of less than 0.2 m/s was associated with the occurrence of thrombi and spontaneous echocardiographic contrast (smoke).
+Some small-animal cardiologists recommend coagulation prophylaxis in the presence of certain cardiac changes, before the occurrence of thromboembolism.
+For example, one study showed that a flow velocity in the left aortic branch of less than 0.2 m/s was associated with the occurrence of thrombi and spontaneous echocardiographic contrast.
 Spontaneous echocardiographic contrast is an aggregation of red blood cells and thus a thrombus precursor that resembles smoke on sonographic imaging.
 However, prospective studies demonstrating the efficacy of such treatment have yet to be performed.